johnnykoo84/scoop/README.md

 # project scoop

 ## About
-This is an example project that uses React.js on Express.js server.
+Co-working Space Management Program still under the development.
 In development environment, webpack-dev-server will be launched together with Express.js server that has Hot Module Replacement enabled using react-hot-loader.
 Both of client-side and server-side codes are written in ES6 syntax.

 The port of Express.js server is 3000 and port of webpack-dev-server is 3001.